apache/cloudstack-documentation/source/adminguide/networking.rst

 -  Source NAT per zone is not supported in Shared Network when the service provider is virtual router.
 However, Source NAT per account is supported.

-For information, see `“Configuring a Shared Guest Network” <networking_and_traffic.html#configuring-a-shared-guest-network>`_.
+For more information, see `“Configuring a Shared Guest Network”
+<networking_and_traffic.html#configuring-a-shared-guest-network>`_.

 L2 (Layer 2) Networks